Table of Contents

 Cinnamon is a very popular and healthy coffee flavoring.
 (Cinnamon in Your Coffee)

 Cinnamon increases coffee's natural antioxidant properties as well as providing an amazing array of additional vitamins and nutrients.
 (Health Benefits of Cinnamon)

-Cinnamon is said to protect the heart, brain, teeth, and skin while fighting inflammation, diabetes, cancer, infections, viruses, and even allergies.
+Cinnamon has several health benefits.
+It is said to protect the heart, brain, teeth, and skin while fighting inflammation, diabetes, cancer, infections, viruses, and even allergies.

 Although the taste and health benefits of cinnamon are preferred by many, there are certainly other healthy flavoring options, including nutmeg, cardamom, ginger, vanilla extract, or peppermint oil.
 Use your imagination!

 Another flavoring option with much-touted health benefits is coconut oil.
 (Coconut Oil Benefits)

 Coconut oil has been claimed to fight Alzheimer's disease, heart disease, kidney infection, arthritis, cancer, gallbladder disease, skin issues, tooth decay, osteoporosis, diabetes, yeast infection and stomach ulcers, all while supporting the liver, the immune system, brain function, energy levels, weight loss, muscle building, and the health of your hair!
 Now, that's a healthy flavor!

 Begin by adding a small amount of coconut oil and adjusting to your own tastes.

 Alternatively, some people stir cocoa powder into their coffee to produce a chocolatey sip of heaven.